seattlecoderdojo/RetroGamingWorkshop/week3/readme.md

 Open `index.html` in Cloud9, make it the active tab, and click "Run," then open the resulting URL in the browser.
 Move Duane up so the alien will run into him.
 What happens?

 The alien passes right over him.
 Why does it pass over rather than under?

 Remember, they layer in the order we added them to the game in our `create` function.
-We added Duane first, then the alien second, so the alien will be on top.
+We added Duane first, then the alien second, so the alien will be in front.

 Now let's add collision detection.
 Under the up/down detection for Duane, add this line.